Northern pike, also known simply as pike,

 First of all, before we reveal the best time for pike fishing, I want to give you a little background – pikes are predators, they are carnivores.
 It means they eat meat and spend a great deal of time either eating, hunting for their next meal or thinking about their next meal.
 They spend most of their time hiding in weeds or shallows waiting to ambush their next potential meal.
-When they see a meal approach the attach is fast, hard and deadly.
+When they see a meal approach the attack is fast, hard and deadly.
 Pike feed primarily on fish and frogs but have been known to take a wide range of prey including small birds or mammals who approach the water’s edge.

 These traits are what makes the northern pike such a popular game fish species.
 Their tendency to strike hard at any potential meal that approaches means they are also likely to take a wide range of baits and lures.
 Their ferocity and potential size make them a formidable foe even at smaller sizes.
 While their widespread availability means they are readily available to many anglers.
 If you can find pike, chances are it will only take a short time to become proficient at catching them.

 Best Time Of Year To Fish For Pike

 There is no wrong time to fish for pike.
 Because their main reasons for striking your bait or lure is either aggression or hunger, and they are angry and hungry almost 24/7.
 It is possible to target pike any time you can find them.
 In fact, there are many anglers who specifically target deep lake trophies in mid-summer or heat up their winter action taking Big

 So, what time of year is best for pike fishing?
 The best time of year to fish for pike is mid to late spring, usually May if fishing southern Canada and maybe a few weeks earlier in the northern United States.
 Because although pike has been hunting and feeding all winter long, the pickings have been slim, so they are hungry.